 In this example, we'll look at how to explore a theological topic - using the Trinity as an example.

-Enter trinity into the reference box to get a list of options that relate to this topic.
+Enter trinity in the reference box to get a list of options that relate to this topic.
 You will see a range of options.

 For this example, we'll select the Systematic Theology entry on The Trinity.